-When assessing whether the application represents value with relevant money, we will have regard to:
+When assessing whether the application represents value with relevant money, we will consider the:

-- the overall objectives of the grant opportunity - the evidence provided to demonstrate how your project contributes to meeting those objectives - the relative value of the grant sought.
+- overall objectives of the grant opportunity - evidence provided to demonstrate how your project contributes to meeting those objectives - relative value of the grant sought.

 We assess applications relative to the project size, complexity and grant amount requested.
 The amount of detail and supporting evidence you provide in your application should be relative to these factors.